datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-For the second case study, we talked Evidence from a Speed Dating Experiment database published on Kaggle which was compiled by Columbia Business School.
+For the second case study, we talked about Evidence from a Speed Dating Experiment database published on the Kaggle website which was compiled by Columbia Business School.

 You applied the use of SELECT DISTINCT to return only distinct (different) values.

 Later, you learned to apply keyword ORDER BY to sort result set - as per the sample here.

-In general, if dataset contains a lot of incomplete records, it will not be useful therefore IS NULL can be used to quantify number of rows with missing data.
+In general, if dataset contains a lot of incomplete records, it will not be useful therefore IS NULL keyword can be used to quantify number of rows with missing data.

-Finally, you applied calculated columns using CASE WHEN to evaluate conditions, very similar to IF...ELSE
+Finally, you applied calculated columns using CASE WHEN to evaluate conditions, this is very similar to IF statement if you are familiar with spreadsheet formula.

 ---